 This road trip in Bavaria will take you to some of them.
 It journeys through the German Alps and passes through rural valleys and towns that many visitors miss.

 Some drives are perfect for people seeking to spend several days on the road.
-Argentina’s Route 40 (Ruta 40) is one of the longest stretches of highway in the world.
+Route 40 (Ruta 40) in Argentina is one of the longest stretches of highway in the world.
 It spans more than 3,000 miles and rises from sea level to a height of 16,000 feet.

 Whales, islands and lighthouses are part of life along the St. Lawrence River in Quebec, one of the world’s longest rivers.
 Maritime Quebec has more than 3000 km of coastline, 40 lighthouses, 10 national parks and dozens of small towns and cities.